Vector4-new/RobloxFDLauncherLinux/README.md

 •Hosting 2014M does not work.
 •2015M either does not stop the server when interrupted, or takes a long time.
 •Hosting 2022M may not work.
+•2022M requires [Microsoft Edge WebView2](https://archive.org/details/edge-webview-2-runtime-123.0.2420.53) (This installer might only work with Wine 9.5 (not really sure) )
+(Please install WebView2 with wine 9.5 & sudo otherwise it might not work.)
 ### Joining 🖥️
 •2008M will not launch without [mfc90 (X86)](https://www.microsoft.com/en-us/download/details.aspx?id=26368).
 You can use something like winetricks to install it.
 •Joining 2014M might not load CoreScripts, meaning parts of your GUI (i.e. playerlist and backpack) may be missing.
 •Joining 2022M may not work.

 •You might experience weird gpu glitches if you have an nvidia gpu.
 If you do experience the said issue try using the 2021E client or 2020L with the OpenGL/Vulkan flags dxvk/wined3d might get rid of the gpu issues if you want to use the older clients without gpu issues switch to dxvk if you were using wined3d or maybe vice versa.
 Another thing you might try to fix the said issue is tinkering with your nvidia control panel settings.
 If you've found a new issue/bug please let us know over at our discord.
 (Discord:https://discord.gg/wqbSbt5GQ4)